joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 * 128 batch size
 * 50 epochs

-and ended up using
+Changing these settings with the LeNet implementation did not improve the accuracy and mostly worsened them.
+I ended up modifying the Lenet architecture and applied the following settings

 * 0.0005 as learning rate
 * 0.5 keep probability
 * 2056 batch size
 * 45 epochs

-Changing these settings with the LeNet implementation did not improve the accuracy.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.